3 Tech Tips from a Year of Virtual Fundraising Events

 1. Strategic virtual event management processes are necessary to engage participants

-After a year of virtual event fundraising, it’s clear that an ad-hoc approach to event management won’t cut it.
+After a year of virtual fundraisers, it’s clear that an ad-hoc approach to event management won’t cut it.
 Each aspect of your event, from registration and data collection to running the event itself, contains its own complexities.
 It’s easy to get overwhelmed by each step.

 Investing in powerful event registration tools is the best strategy to host a well-organized event from the start.
 Your event registration platform should include: